 To address nutrient concerns and minimize adverse effects of development, the City of Denton prepared a watershed protection plan (WPP) for Hickory Creek.

-This project will install four to six structural best management practices (BMPs).
-The number of sites and the BMPs themselves will selected based on the size, cost, estimated pollutant-load reductions, and the specific site conditions related to each BMP considered.
-The project will use a combination of natural treatment techniques along with proven nutrient- and sediment-removal structures.
-The city also plans code modifications and the initiation of partner collaborations that are intended to protect the watershed for years to come.
+This project installed four structural best management practices (BMPs).
+The number of sites and the BMPs were selected based on the size, cost, estimated pollutant-load reductions, and the specific site conditions related to each BMP considered.
+The project used a combination of natural treatment techniques along with proven nutrient- and sediment-removal structures.
+The city also made code modifications and initiated partner collaborations to protect the watershed for years to come.

 To find out more about the NPS Program, call 512-239-6682 or e-mail us at firstname.lastname@example.org.